davidsntg/azure-dns-private-resolver-microhack/README.md

 ## Task 1: Deploy Templates

 We are going to use a predefined Terraform template to deploy the base environment.
-It will be deployed on to *your* Azure subscription, with resources running in the specified Azure region.
+It will be deployed on to *your* Azure subscription, with resources running in the below Azure Regions:

+- EastUS2
+- WestCentralUS

+You should ensure that resource deployments are allowed in these regions before proceeding.

 To start the Terraform deployment, follow the steps listed below: